SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 end
 ```

+For CPU: If this function does not automatically fallback to CPU when no GPU is present, we can
+change `gpu(x)` with `Array(x)`.

 ### Build Topology

-Next we connect all layers together in a single chain
+Next we connect all layers together in a single chain:

 ```julia
 #Build our over-all model topology